packedge/mongorm/README.md

+## Unmaintained: This package is no longer under active development

 # Mongorm
 A MongoDB Implementation for Eloquent.
 This package should allow you to work with Laravel's Eloquent ORM just like you always do, yet with a MongoDB database being used.